atmasphere/mc-coal/docs/source/data_api.rst

   :formparam chat: The chat text.

-  :status 201: Successfully queued the chat.
+  :status 201 Created: Successfully queued the chat.
 It will be sent to the agent on the next ping.
-  :status 403: No authenticated user.

   **Example request**: